Written by on . Last updated January 3rd, 2026.

 Roughly 170 thousand people exposed to shaking

 People in 2 countries have been exposed to shaking.
-In Guam , around 170 thousand people, with impact levels up to III (weak shaking, probably no damage).
+Roughly 170 thousand people were exposed to shaking in Guam , with level III (weak shaking, probably no damage) as the highest recorded.

 People MMI Level Shaking Damage